 Explore Casco Bay Islands

 If you’re in Portland longer than a day or two then I highly recommend checking out the Bay’s Islands.
 You can take the Casco Bay Lines shuttle for a quick ride across the bay to the small islands.
 There is something for everyone on the islands with shopping, restaurants, kayaking and lots of relaxing.
 The islands include Bailey Island, Peaks Island, Cliff Island, Chebeague, Great Diamond, Little Diamond, Diamond Cove and Long Island.
 You could spend an entire day island hopping.
-Learn about the vibe of each island here: https://www.visitportland.com/explore-the-area/casco-bay-islands
+Visit Portland has a guide to the vibe of each island.

 Discover Old Port